-Applicants must follow these form Instructions and the form Instructions for Supplement A to Form I-539 that pertains to V Nonimmigrants.
+Applicants must follow these form Instructions and the form Instructions for Form I-539A that pertains to V Nonimmigrants.
 The supplement contains additional information and the location where V applicants must file their applications.

 Notice to V Nonimmigrants

 The Legal Immigration Family Equity Act (LIFE), signed into law on December 21, 2000, created a new V visa.
 This nonimmigrant status allows certain persons to reside legally in the United States and to travel to and from the United States while they wait to obtain lawful permanent residence.